 A New York radio titan who turned car trunks into bass-blasting concert halls and broke hip-hop records for a generation.

-Born Aston George Taylor Jr. in the Bronx, Funkmaster Flex built his reputation not just on the airwaves but in the streets.
-His ascent began in the late 80s, spinning at clubs and block parties, where his aggressive mixing style and deep crate of exclusive tracks earned him a fierce following.
-In 1992, he was handed the keys to Hot 97's first dedicated hip-hop show, a move that fundamentally shifted the station's identity and cemented New York's place as rap's epicenter.
-Flex's power became his 'bomb drops'—world premieres of hotly anticipated singles that would send shockwaves through the industry.
-More than a DJ, he became a cultural gatekeeper and a master showman, his legendary car audio competitions turning automotive sound systems into spectacles of sheer sonic force.
+In 1992, Funkmaster Flex took over Hot 97's first dedicated hip-hop show, shifting the station's identity and anchoring New York as rap's center.
+Born Aston George Taylor Jr. in the Bronx, he built his reputation spinning at clubs and block parties in the late 80s.
+His aggressive mixing style and deep crate of exclusive tracks earned a fierce following.
+Flex's power came from his 'bomb drops'—world premieres of hotly anticipated singles that sent shockwaves through the industry.
+He became a cultural gatekeeper and master showman.
+His car audio competitions turned automotive sound systems into spectacles of sonic force.

 1965–1980